cyb17/Darkly/XSS-feedback-name-input/resources/report.md

 We identified that the name input don't escape correctly special characters : '<' and '>'.
 When we typed '<' in the name input, a flag appeared, so we tried some XSS injections, and it worked (ex: `\<a onmouseover="alert(document.cookie)"\>xxs link\</a\>`).

-## Vulnerability Identified
+## How to exploit the breach ?

-Cross Site Scripting (XSS): a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+Using a Cross Site Scripting (XSS), a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.

 ## How to avoid the breach ?